-In connection with the International Trade Union gress, to be held in 1924, it is essential to organize a cam'a of agitation on a large scale, in order to expose the "neu! attitude of our opponents, who ally themselves openly with reactionaries, and also in order to propagate the above-ment demands, and to secure the appointment of the largest pronumber of communist co-operators as delegates.
+In connection with the International Trade Union Congress, to be held in 1924, it is essential to organize a campaign of agitation on a large scale, in order to expose the "neutralist" attitude of our opponents, who ally themselves openly with the reactionaries, and also in order to propagate the above mentioned demands, and to secure the appointment of the largest possible number of communist co-operators as delegates.

-'III.
+III.
 On the Organisation Question.

-1) The necessity to coordinate the international forcommunist co-operators, makes it imperative for all national operative sections of the Communist Party to proceed at with the work of rallying the revolutionary inclined co-opermasses to the Communist nuclei, and to bring them under uniform fighting system capable of defending the revolutionary - at the Congress of Rome to the 21 conditions, it did not with-interests of the workers in complete solidarity with the Com- draw its former reservations, which were not dissolved by the munist Party and the Red Trade Unions.
+1) The necessity to coordinate the international forces of unist co-operators, makes it imperative for all national cooperative sections of the Communist Party to proceed at once with the work of rallying the revolutionary inclined co-operative masses to the Communist nuclei, and to bring them under a interests of the workers in complete solidarity with the Communist Party and the Red Trade Unions.